isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Note that the `std::move(v)` makes it possible for `store_somewhere()` to leave `v` in a moved-from state.
 [That could be dangerous](#Rc-move-semantic).

+##### Note

+You may also provide an overload that takes the argument by `const X&` and copies the value rather than move it.
+However, this is not required, and in some cases may not be possible.

 ##### Exception